jonabc/channels/README.md

 Split reads values from the input channel and routes the values into `N` output channels using the provided `splitFn`.
 The channel slice provided to `splitFn` will have the same length and order as the channel slice returned from the function, e.g. in the above example `Split` guarantees that chans[0] will hold even values and chans[1] will hold odd values.

-Each output channel will have the same capacity as the input channel and will be closed after the input channel is closed and emptied.
+Each output channel is unbuffered by default, and will be closed after the input channel is closed and emptied.

 ### SplitValues (Blocking)